Gatehead-Bank-Broadband-Project/cfp-website/_posts/2021-05-25-jargonbuster.markdown

 categories: broadband
 description: Helping to explain what broadband terms mean
 ---
+This page is meant to help you to understand some of the terms used on this site and in the industry with easy to understand definitions. <br>

 ADSL – This is sometimes called “standard broadband” with speeds of up to 24mbps download and 1mbps upload though speeds decrease with the length of the cable.
 ADSL is a full copper standard which means that between you can the telephone exchange, there are no fibre cables. <br>

 FTTC – Fibre to the Cabinet, this means that a fibre cable is laid to a cabinet at the roadside and it’s a copper telephone cable to your home.